jweissig/alpine-imagemagick-detect/README.md

 ### Usage

-Extract media metadata to JSON format using FFmpeg
+Extract image metadata to JSON format using ImageMagick

 ##### Build go app for linux (from mac)